Recent Posts

 Koloth claims he's just here for some shore leave and Lurry doesn't have the authority to refuse them.
 I guess because of the Organian Peace Treaty.

-Anyway, Kirk does have some authority here, enough to limit the Klingons to 12 at a time and then bring in an equal number of security guards to keep an eye on them.
+Anyway, Kirk does have some authority here, enough to limit the Klingons to 12 at a time and then bring in an equal number of security guards from the Enterprise to keep an eye on them.

 Kirk and Spock are joined at the hip in this episode, as the two of them head to the ship's recreation room next.
 Here they find Scotty relaxing by reading technical journals off a tiny monitor screen.